 Making a decision about what type of flooring to put in your home can be difficult.
 Do you want the look and feel of solid hardwood, but don’t want to spend the money?
 If so, engineered hardwood and laminate flooring are two great options for you.
-In this blog post, we will compare and contrast engineered hardwood vs laminate flooring, so that you can make an informed decision about which one is right for you.
+In this blog post, we will compare and contrast engineered hardwood vs laminate flooring in 2024, so that you can make an informed decision about which one is right for you.

 What Is Engineered Hardwood Flooring?